swiftingio/swiftingio.github.io/_posts/2022-03-25-try-async-await-on-your-own.md

 ### 1. Fetch data from the network using async/await.

 The new async/await syntax is really straightforward.
 All you have to do is use a new API call on `URLSession` which is `let (data, response) = try await URLSession.shared.data(from: url)`.
-This means that the Thread which is fetching the data would wait asynchronously for the result before executing the next line of code without blocking the Thread (so it means that the Thread may do something else in the meantime while waiting for the data).
+The await keyword is how you notice that a block of code doesn’t execute as one transaction.
+The function may suspend, and other things may happen while it’s suspended between the lines of the function.
+More than that, the function may resume onto an entirely different thread.

 The full function which fetches the APOD data in the Networking layer in our case looks like this: